mendix/docs/content/refguide7/collaborative-development.md

 ## 3 Web Modeler Perspective

-For information on collaborative development from Studio perspective, see [Collaborative Development in Studio](/studio/general-collaborative-development) in the *Web Modeler Guide*.
+For information on collaborative development from the Web Modeler perspective, see [Collaborative Development in the Web Modeler](/studio/general-collaborative-development) in the *Web Modeler Guide*.

 ## 4 Desktop Modeler Perspective

-When you connect to a project which has collaborative development turned on, you see which development line (the main line or a branch line) Studio is enabled for.
+When you connect to a project which has collaborative development turned on, you see which development line (the main line or a branch line) the Web Modeler is enabled for.
 For information on enabling collaborative development, see [Migration From the Sync Process to Collaborative Development](collaborative-development-migration).

 Click the drop-down to select another line or click **OK** to open the currently selected line.